acogoluegnes/Spring-Batch-Workshop/README.md

 To get the code, two solutions:

-* if you have git installed, just type the following command:
+### If you have git installed

+just type the following command:
     $ git clone git://github.com/acogoluegnes/Spring-Batch-Workshop.git

-* if you don't have git installed or don't want to use it, there's a "Downloads" link on the github webpage to download an archive.
+### if you don't have git installed or don't want to use it

+There's a "Downloads" link on the github webpage to download an archive.

+### Once you downloaded the code

 The projects are based on Maven, so any IDE with Maven support should be fine (import the projects as Maven projects with Eclipse and the M2Eclipse plugin for